MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 length(points.values) / points.grouping * points.multiplier + points.additive
 ```

-This mean you could use any attribute to determine how much points there is (but usually it is `geometry.point.P`)
+This mean you could use any attribute to determine how many points there is (but usually it is `geometry.point.P`)

 As we saw above, in this case the multiplier increase the number of points (to use in case of `$points` differs with the length of other tokens).

+If you use this feature on attribute like `rotationX` token, the math will be applied
+on all values, including the axis ones, which will led to weird results.

 #### index